Dirac series of $E_{7(-5)}$: Introduction

 \begin{thm} The set $\widehat{E_{7(-5)}}^d$ consists of $103$ FS-scattered representations whose spin-lowest $K$-types are all unitarily small, and $1450$ strings of representations.
 Moreover, each spin-lowest $K$-type of any Dirac series of $E_{7(-5)}$ occurs exactly once. \end{thm}

 The notions unitarily small $K$-type and spin-lowest $K$-type will be recalled in Section \ref{sec-EVI-structure}.
-Note that besides \texttt{atlas} and the finiteness algorithm \cite{D20} for classifying Dirac series, the sharpened Helgason-Johnson bound \cite{D21} is a key tool as well.
+Note that besides \texttt{atlas} and the finiteness algorithm \cite{D20} for classifying Dirac series, the sharpened Helgason-Johnson bound \cite{D20} is a key tool as well.

+The linear group \texttt{E7\_q} studied here has a non-linear double cover $\widetilde{G}$.
+There should be interesting large families of genuine Dirac series of $\widetilde{G}$.
+Currently, \texttt{atlas} is unable to handle non-linear groups.
+But it is a valuable project for future to investigate the Dirac series of $\widetilde{G}$.

-The paper is organized as follows: Section 2 do some preparations for the entire paper.
+The paper is organized as follows: Section 2 collects some preliminaries for the entire paper.
 Section \ref{sec-EVI-structure} reviews the structure of $E_{7(-5)}$.
-Section 4 classifies its Dirac series, while Section \ref{sec-sup} singles out the special unipotent representations among them.
-Section 6 further improves the Helgason-Johnson bound.
+Section 4 classifies its Dirac series.
+Section 5 studies their Dirac indices, while Section \ref{sec-sup} singles out the special unipotent representations.
+Section 7 further improves the Helgason-Johnson bound.
 We present all the FS-scattered representations of $E_{7(-5)}$ in Section \ref{sec-appendix}.